The Board of Directors

 Geoffrey enjoys sailing boat racing and music and loves performing to residents with the Southern Healthcare Quintet.

 Along with wife, Pauline, Matthew founded Wessex Care in 2001; having worked in health & social care services for over 40 years, ten of which were in senior management roles within social services.
 He was responsible for delivering services to children and families in need of support, care and protection in Wiltshire and Hampshire.

 The association head office is based in the path of the high speed rail network to Europe, in Rochester, where a dedicated team is based, led by Lesley Stewart.
 The office team includes:

-- Lisa Draper – Marketing & Telesales Administrator
+- Stephanie Anderson - Marketing and PR Administrator

 - Paula Bates - Administrator

 - David Ursell - Business Manager

 - Phil Wills - Membership Support

 - Gillian Tack - Membership and DBS Administrator